x7qiu/x7qiu.github.io/_posts/2019-01-27-LeetCode-Backtracking.md

     return False
 {% endhighlight %}

+**Note**: Often times you can pass the ``decisions`` as a function parameter, and update them after making a choice for each child node instead of computing from scratch.
+For an example, see the last solution to the Permutation problem below.

 2) find one solution or return False if none exists
 {% highlight python %}
 def Solve(node):